 Younger generations often assume the lives of older people are boring.
 Likewise, older generations often think of Milennials as both entitled and self-interested.
 Of course, these are stereotypes and false assumptions.
 Developing age gap friendships has the potential to widen your perspectives around age groups and see the truth beyond stereotypes.

 Older friends have already ‘been there, done that’, meaning they have plenty of useful knowledge and experience younger generations can tap into.
 Older friends can help you navigate work life, financial or family difficulties, break-ups and other major life issues because – more likely than not – they’ve already experienced them.
-Haven’t got a clue how to get a mortgage, split up with an unsuitable partner, or arrange a funeral?
-Your older friend can probably help!
+Haven’t got a clue about how to get a mortgage, split up with an unsuitable partner, or arrange a funeral?
+Your older friend can probably help.

 “Friendships with older and younger people help broaden your perspective, which in turn allows you to have compassion and empathy in your day-to-day life.”
 Anna Kudak